Fatzmoataz/getting-and-cleaning-data-project/CodeBook.md

 - Subject_id : Identity of the volunteer (integer)

 and then for each of the X, Y, and Z axes (referred to as axis) and each of the mean and standard deviation measures (referred to as measure)
-- tBodyAcc_measure_axis :  “measure” of body acceleration time domain signal on “axis“
+- tBodyAcc_measure_axis :  ''measure'' of body acceleration time domain signal on ''axis''
-- tGravityAcc_measure_axis :  “measure” of gravity acceleration time domain signal on “axis“
+- tGravityAcc_measure_axis :  ''measure'' of gravity acceleration time domain signal on ''axis''
-- tBodyAccJerk_measure_axis : “measure” of gravity acceleration jerk time domain signal on “axis“
+- tBodyAccJerk_measure_axis : ''measure'' of gravity acceleration jerk time domain signal on ''axis''
-- tBodyGyro_measure_axis : “measure” of body angular velocity time domain signal on “axis“
+- tBodyGyro_measure_axis : ''measure'' of body angular velocity time domain signal on ''axis''
-- tBodyGyroJerk_measure_axis :  “measure” of body angular velocity jerk time domain signal on “axis“
+- tBodyGyroJerk_measure_axis :  ''measure'' of body angular velocity jerk time domain signal on ''axis''
-- tBodyAccMag_measure : “measure” of the magnitude of body acceleration time domain signal
+- tBodyAccMag_measure : ''measure'' of the magnitude of body acceleration time domain signal
-- tGravityAccMag_measure : “measure” of the magnitude of gravity acceleration time domain signal
+- tGravityAccMag_measure : ''measure'' of the magnitude of gravity acceleration time domain signal
-- tBodyAccJerkMag_measure : “measure” of the magnitude of body acceleration jerk time domain signal
+- tBodyAccJerkMag_measure : ''measure'' of the magnitude of body acceleration jerk time domain signal
-- tBodyGyroMag_measure : “measure” of the magnitude of body angular velocity time domain signal
+- tBodyGyroMag_measure : ''measure'' of the magnitude of body angular velocity time domain signal
-- tBodyGyroJerkMag_measure :  “measure” of the magnitude of body angular velocity jerk time domain signal
+- tBodyGyroJerkMag_measure :  ''measure'' of the magnitude of body angular velocity jerk time domain signal
-- fBodyAcc_measure_axis :  “measure” of body acceleration frequency domain signal on “axis“
+- fBodyAcc_measure_axis :  ''measure'' of body acceleration frequency domain signal on ''axis''
-- fBodyAccJerk_measure_axis : “measure” of body acceleration jerk frequency domain signal on “axis“
+- fBodyAccJerk_measure_axis : ''measure'' of body acceleration jerk frequency domain signal on ''axis''
-- fBodyGyro_measure_axis :  “measure” of body angular velocity frequency domain signal on “axis“
+- fBodyGyro_measure_axis :  ''measure'' of body angular velocity frequency domain signal on ''axis''
-- fBodyAccMag_measure : “measure” of the magnitude of body acceleration frequency domain signal
+- fBodyAccMag_measure : ''measure'' of the magnitude of body acceleration frequency domain signal
-- fBodyBodyAccJerkMag_measure : “measure” of the magnitude of body acceleration jerk frequency domain signal
+- fBodyBodyAccJerkMag_measure : ''measure'' of the magnitude of body acceleration jerk frequency domain signal
-- fBodyBodyGyroMag_measure :  “measure” of the magnitude of body angular velocity frequency domain signal
+- fBodyBodyGyroMag_measure :  ''measure'' of the magnitude of body angular velocity frequency domain signal
-- fBodyBodyGyroJerkMag_measure : “measure” of the magnitude of body angular velocity jerk frequency domain signal
+- fBodyBodyGyroJerkMag_measure : ''measure'' of the magnitude of body angular velocity jerk frequency domain signal